 - Travel scholarship of $500 will be set aside to be used toward a Delta College international Travel Study experience or a similar approved activity

 - The $100 application fee to join PHI THETA KAPPA (PTK), the international honor society for two-year colleges offers many transfer scholarships to universities around the country

 - Academic guidance from an Honors designated Advisor

 - Select President's Honors Scholarship from the list on the scholarship application website to access the application.

 - Remember you must apply to Delta College to receive your Delta student ID number.
 Your Delta ID number is required for the application so please plan accordingly.
-The Scholarship application deadline was Tuesday, December 20, 2016.

 - This annual process will be announced again next fall, with a similar deadline for application.

 - Communication with applicants will be made through your Delta College email address.

 - Please establish a username and password for your Delta email account when your Delta student ID number is issued to you when you apply to Delta College.

 - Applicants selected for further consideration must be available for a face-to-face interview on either Friday, December 8 or 15, 2017.